The Gospel Goes Off-Script — Modern Paraphrase | fresh.bible

 Philip arrived and proclaimed the to them.
 And the whole city paid attention — because it wasn't just words:

 Unclean spirits came shrieking out of people.
 The paralyzed walked.
 The lame were healed.
-And the city was filled with .
+And the city was filled with joy.

 Not polite interest.
 Not cautious curiosity. .
 An entire city that had been overlooked and excluded by the religious establishment suddenly experiencing the power of God firsthand.
 The was never meant to stay in one zip code.

 Now here's where it gets interesting.
-Before Philip showed up, already had a celebrity spiritual figure — a man named Simon:
+Before showed up, already had a celebrity spiritual figure — a man named :

 This guy had an entire city convinced he was something extraordinary.
 He had the brand, the audience, the reputation.
 He was the person everyone turned to for the supernatural.

-And then — this is the twist — even Simon himself believed and was .
-He started following Philip around, watching the signs and great miracles, and he was genuinely amazed.
+And then — this is the twist — even Simon himself believed and was baptized.
+He started following Philip around, watching the signs and great , and he was genuinely amazed.
 The man who had amazed everyone else finally encountered something that amazed him.

 Word got back to that had received the .
 So the sent and to check it out.
 When they arrived, they found something unexpected:

-The had been in the name of the Lord , but the had not yet come upon any of them.
+The Samaritans had been baptized in the name of the Lord Jesus, but the Holy Spirit had not yet come upon any of them.

 So Peter and John prayed for them and laid their hands on them — and they received the .

-Simon offered them money and said, "Give me this power too — so that anyone I lay hands on will receive the ."
+Simon offered them money and said, "Give me this power too — so that anyone I lay hands on will receive the Holy Spirit."

 Think about what just happened.
 Simon saw the most sacred gift in existence being given freely, and his first instinct was to ask how much it costs.
 He was used to a world where power is a commodity — something you acquire, leverage, and monetize.
 He looked at the and saw a product.